What is a Registered Dietitian and isn't that a nutritionist?

 Do I need a referral?

 No, you do not need a referral to see a dietitian at Emily Eats Nutrition.

 How many sessions will I need?

 Individual nutrition therapy has no defined length of treatment.
 The frequency and number of sessions for you will depend on many factors.
-While a few clients may only require the one initial session and two follow ups, most are benefitted by more follow up to assess, adjust, and further implement the nutrition plan.
+While a few clients may only require the one initial session and three follow ups, most are benefitted by more follow ups to assess, adjust, and further implement the nutrition plan.

 Do you take insurance?